$\textit{ab initio}$ description of bonding for transmission electron microscopy: State of the art

 \subsection{Experimental works}

-Finally, we wish to highlight some illustrative recent examples that clearly demonstrate how going beyond the independent atom model has been vital for describing experimental data in a quantitatively correct manner.
+Finally, we wish to highlight some illustrative recent examples that clearly demonstrate how going beyond the IAM has been vital for describing experimental data in a quantitatively correct manner.
 Most commonly thus far, the mean inner potential of materials has been measured with electron holography and compared to an \emph{ab initio} calculation (see Table~\ref{tab:no_scattering}).
 After pioneering work by Kim on Si, Ge and MgO~\cite{kim_ab-initio_1998}, several groups have extended such studies to other semiconductors, borides, oxides and carbon materials~\cite{friis_magnesium_2003,wu_valence-electron_2004,schowalter_ab_2005,kruse_determination_2006,deng_charge_2007}.
 Whenever an explicit comparison to the independent atom model was made, \emph{ab initio} values were consistently found to be lower and in better agreement with experiment.
 This tendency of the IAM to overestimate potential values was highlighted by very recent work on the mean inner potential of water~\cite{yesibolati_mean_2020}, which compared it to several experimental measurements (see Fig.~\ref{fig:water}).

 In terms of spatially resolved studies, hexagonal boron nitride (hBN) has arguably been the clearest example of a system where valence bonding plays an important role for electron scattering.
 In contrast to independent B and N atoms, where the stronger nuclear scattering from the N sites would be expected to lead to their greater image intensity, the greater electronegativity of N in the bonded ionic compound leads to significant charge transfer from the B atoms, enhancing the screening of the N nucleus.
-This almost completely negates the contrast difference between the two sites in HRTEM~\cite{meyer_experimental_2011} (see Fig.~\ref{fig:hBN}) and ptychography~\cite{martinez2019direct}, and can only be reproduced using an \emph{ab initio} electrostatic potential.
+This almost completely negates the contrast difference between the two sites in either HRTEM~\cite{meyer_experimental_2011} (see Fig.~\ref{fig:hBN}) and 4D-STEM ptychography~\cite{martinez2019direct} (based on the Wigner distribution deconvolution, see Fig.~\ref{fig:ptycho}), and can only be reproduced using an \emph{ab initio} electrostatic potential.
 This phenomenon was also responsible for the visibility of substitutional nitrogen sites in defocused HRTEM images of chemically doped graphene, again requiring an \emph{ab initio}-based potential to reproduce the experimental image contrast~\cite{meyer_experimental_2011,kurasch_simulation_2011}.